Kotlin/dataframe/docs/StardustDocs/topics/createDataFrame.md

 [`DataFrame`](DataFrame.md) from [`Iterable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-iterable/) of [basic types](https://kotlinlang.org/docs/basic-types.html) (except arrays):

-Return type of these overloads is a typed DataFrame.
+The return type of these overloads is a typed DataFrame.
 Its data schema defines column that can be used right after conversion for additional computations

 <!---FUN readDataFrameFromValues-->